bp74/StageXL/README.md

 Please send us your ideas and requests to make those things a reality you care about most.
 Some of the things we will tackle in the near future are:

-* Support for Flutter (native runtime environment for Android and iOS).
+* Support for Flutter (This is happening on a separate repo)
 * A new StageXL homepage with more articles / blog posts.
-* Runtime support for Tiled Map Editor.
+* Changing functions from positional parameters to named parameters.
+* Adding ability use Web Workers.

 ## Adobe Flash heritage